tiffon/take/README.md

     $ div
 ```

-The query on the first line is execuated against the document being processed.
+The query on the first line is executed against the document being processed.
 The query on the second line is executed against the result of the first line.
 So, the second line is synonomous with `$ #some-id li`.
 The query on the third line is also executed against the result of the first line.
 So, it can be re-written as `$ #some-id div`.

 Another example: